Blaiteray/SFML-TextBox/README.md

 - Any C++ compiler and
 - Decent knowledge about using external header files in C++.

-And also you have to download the necessary files of this repo. from [here](https://github.com/Blaiteray/SFML-TextBox/releases).
+And also you have to download `SFML-TextBox.rar` from [here](https://github.com/Blaiteray/SFML-TextBox/releases).

 ### Compilation